10sr/recently-el/README.md

 Why not recentf?
 ----------------

-Although built-in `recentf` is a great package, I want several features that this package does not provide:
+Of course built-in `recentf` is a great package, but I want several features that this package does not provide:

 - Record directories visited with dired